The list of the top money winners in every current PGA Tour event is more bizarre than you'd think

-As it turns out, Steele is one of 32 tour pros who are the career money leaders in at least one of the PGA Tour’s 46 events that have carried over from the 2021 super season.
+As it turns out, Johnson is one of 35 tour pros who are the career money leaders in at least one of the PGA Tour’s 46 events that have carried over from the 2021 super season.
 Not surprisingly, there is one player who holds in the top spot in several tournaments: Tiger Woods is the money leader at nine tour stops (he was at 11, but the WGC-Championship event, played over the years at Doral Resort, in Mexico and last year at The Concession Club, is no longer on the PGA Tour schedule and he was passed at the Zozo Championship by Hideki Matsuyama).
 Four other players can boast that they’re No. 1 at two tournaments:

 Sergio Garcia: Players Championship, AT&T Byron Nelson